-- Setup Password Selecting this displays a window for setting the setup password. - Power-On Password Selecting this displays a window for setting the power-on password. - 4.
-Select the type of password you want to set, and press the left/right arrow key.
-The set password box appears.
+- Set Setup Password Selecting this displays a window for setting the setup password. - Set HDD-1 Password Selecting this displays a window for setting the hard disk password. - · Set HDD-2 Password Selecting this displays a window for setting the second hard disk password (enabled only when a second hard disk drive is installed in the UltraBay FX). - Set Power-On Password Selecting this displays a window for setting the power-on password. - 4.
+Select the type of password you want to set, and press Enter.
+The "Set Password" window appears.

-5. Type your desired password and press Enter.

-Note: You can type a maximum of seven random characters using a combination of letters (A to Z) and numbers (0 to 9).
+- 5. Type your desired password and press Enter. - Note: You can type a maximum of seven random characters using a combination of letters (A to Z) and numbers (0 to 9).
 Uppercase and lowercase letters (for example, A and a) are treated as the same character.